rfhb/ctrdata/README.md

 # Find unique trial identifiers for trials that have nore than
 # one record, for example for several EU Member States:
 uniqueids <- dbFindIdsUniqueTrials(con = db)
 # Searching for duplicate trials...
-#  - Getting trial ids, 279 found in collection
+#  - Getting all trial identifiers (may take some time), 339 found in collection
 #  - Finding duplicates among registers' and sponsor ids...
-#  - 208 EUCTR _id were not preferred EU Member State record for 71 trials
+#  - 251 EUCTR _id were not preferred EU Member State record for 88 trials
-#  - Keeping 71 records from EUCTR
+#  - Keeping 88 records from EUCTR
-# = Returning keys (_id) of 71 records in collection "some_collection_name"
+# = Returning keys (_id) of 88 records in collection "some_collection_name"

 # Keep only unique / de-duplicated records:
 result <- subset(